EasyDevv/cloudflare-hono-vitest/README.md

 bun run dev # or bun dev
 ```

-This will start the Cloudflare Workers development server, and you can access the application at `http://localhost:8787`.
+This command starts a local server accessible at `http://localhost:8787`.

 ## Running Tests

-Tests are written using Vitest and can be run using Bun or npm.

-To run the tests using Bun:
+To run tests using Bun:

 ```bash
 bun run test